Shooting Range Safety Rules

 fined by finger and muzzle discipline.

 - Only use the correct ammunition designated for your firearm.
 Armor piercing/steel core and tracer ammunition is specifically prohibited.
-Smokin’ Barrel Guns staff understands the difference between steel jacketed and steel core.
+No steel core/ mild steel core/ steel jacket etc. Smokin’ Barrel Guns staff understands the difference between steel jacketed and steel core.
 As a user of our facility you are expected to have the same understanding.

 - Shot guns may be used with slugs.